 Community plans are an opportunity for neighborhoods to work with the City to develop a strategic plan for their future, including housing, services and amenities.
-Such plans can be used to target growth strategically to increase infill development in locations close to transit and other needed services.
-As noted above, the City has already done significant community planning to accommodate projected growth.
-Ongoing community planning efforts including Treasure Island, Transbay Terminal, Candlestick Park, Bayview Redevelopment Area, Hunters Points Shipyard, Japantown, and Glen Park should be completed.
-The City has already invested considerable resources in the development of these community plans and it should prioritize the completion of these efforts.
+Such plans can be used to target growth strategically to increase infill development in locations close to transit and other needed services, as appropriate.
+Community plans also develop or update neighborhood specific design guidelines, infrastructure plans, and historic resources surveys, as appropriate.
+As noted above, in recent years the City has undertaken significant community based planning efforts to accommodate projected growth.
+Zoning changes that involve several parcels or blocks should always involve significant community outreach.
+Additionally zoning changes that involve several blocks should always be made as part of a community based planning process.